HttpServerUtility.TransferRequest Method (String, Boolean, String, NameValueCollection)

 If the method parameter is specified, it will be used.
-If it is a null reference (Nothing in Visual Basic), the HTTP method of the original request will be used.
+If it is null, the HTTP method of the original request will be used.

 If the preserveForm parameter is true, the current entity body of the request will be available to the target request.
 This allows form posts and uploads to be transferred.

 If the user identity is currently set on the original request, the identity will be transferred to the new request.
 This allows authenticated requests to re-use the result of the authentication for the new request.
-If you do not want the user to be transferred, set the user to a null reference (Nothing in Visual Basic) on the original request before transferring.
+If you do not want the user to be transferred, set the user to null on the original request before transferring.

 If the headers parameter is specified, the new request will execute with the specified headers.
 This can be used to modify the request headers and cookies for the new request, or add a special header that specifies where the original request was received.